Endling: Extinction is Forever

-Endling: Extinction is Forever is an indie survival-adventure game developed by Barcelona-based studio Herobeat Studios and published by German HandyGames.
-It has been released for Microsoft Windows, Nintendo Switch, PlayStation 4, and Xbox One on July 19, 2022, for Amazon Luna on October 6, 2022, for PlayStation 5 and Xbox Series X/S on November 3, 2022, and for Android and iOS on February 7, 2023.
+Endling: Extinction is Forever is an indie survival-adventure game about the last mother fox and her cubs in a post-apocalyptic world.
+Developed by Barcelona-based studio Herobeat Studios and published by German HandyGames, it was first released for Microsoft Windows, Nintendo Switch, PlayStation 4, and Xbox One on July 19, 2022.
+Subsequently, it was released for Amazon Luna on October 6, 2022, for PlayStation 5 and Xbox Series X/S on November 3, 2022, and for Android and iOS on February 7, 2023.
 The game was offered to PlayStation Plus subscribers, at no cost, for the month of July 2023.

 Gameplay

 Endling is a third-person survival game in a 3D side-scrolling world.
 The player takes the role of the last mother fox in the world, who is accompanied throughout the game by her young cubs, who must be protected and fed.
 The cubs can learn different skills that help increase their chances of survival.